k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### TDM LU Deployment

+Deploy the TDM LU to Fabric. **From TDM 7.6 onwards, the deployment of the TDM LU also deploys the TDM GUI into the TDM web applications**.

+Notes:

-Deploy the TDM LU to the local debug Fabric server using the [soft deploy](/articles/16_deploy_fabric/01_deploy_Fabric_project.md#soft-deploy) option or stop the TDM jobs on the local Fabric before deploying the TDM LU to a remote Fabric to avoid a parallel execution of TDM jobs on the same TDM DB.
+- Deploy the TDM LU to the local debug Fabric server using the [soft deploy](/articles/16_deploy_fabric/01_deploy_Fabric_project.md#soft-deploy) option, or stop the TDM jobs on the local Fabric before deploying the TDM LU to a remote Fabric in order to avoid a parallel execution of TDM jobs on the same TDM DB.
+- The apps.json file in the TMD LU overrides the list of web applications in Fabric.
+Open the file and edit it before the TDM LU deployment if needed.

 ## TDM_LIBRARY LU

 The TDM_LIBRARY LU holds utilities that must be copied to the project's LUs.
-These utilities are described below
+These utilities are described below:

 ### Globals

 #### LU level [Globals](/articles/08_globals/01_globals_overview.md)

-- Populate the **ROOT_TABLE_NAME** Global using the main source table or tables.
-You can populate several tables separated by a comma.
+- Populate the **ROOT_TABLE_NAME** Global using the main source table/s.
+You can populate several tables, separated by a comma.

   Examples:

   - CUSTOMER.
   - CUSTOMER, ACCOUNT

 - Populate the **ROOT_COLUMN_NAME** Global using the entity ID's column.
-These Globals are needed to set the IS_INSTANCE_ID column correctly in [TDM_SEQ_MAPPING](/articles/19_Broadway/actors/08_sequence_implementation_guide.md#sequence-mapping) TDM DB table.
+These Globals are needed for setting the IS_INSTANCE_ID column correctly in [TDM_SEQ_MAPPING](/articles/19_Broadway/actors/08_sequence_implementation_guide.md#sequence-mapping) TDM DB table.
 Note that the number and order of root column names must be aligned with the number and order of the tables, populated in **ROOT_TABLE_NAME**.

   Examples: